 At Saxon we follow a 'Stay on Green' system which focuses on positive behaviour and rewarding children for making 'green' choices such as good behaviour for learning, displaying good manners, listening to and following instructions and promoting positivity in their relationships with others.
 Children are rewarded as a class with 'green time' when a target of a given number of green points is achieved.
-Individuals' behaviour is also recognised with the opportunity to earn Bronze, Silver and Gold awards with children achieving Gold being awarded with a Golden Leaf which weekly newsletter.
+Individuals' behaviour is also recognised with the opportunity to earn Bronze, Silver and Gold awards with children achieving Gold being awarded with a Golden Leaf which is displayed on our Golden Leaf Tree and their name mentioned in the weekly newsletter.

 Poor choices result in a warning and continued poor behaviour results in a time for reflection where children are expected to think about the harm that has been caused and how they can repair this and put things right.
 Teachers look for every opportunity to capture the children following expectations and to give them the opportunity to feel successful and to recognise their green behaviour.